tekknolagi/tekknolagi.github.com/_posts/2025-12-24-toy-load-store.md

 ## Removing dead stores

+TODO, I suppose.
+I have not gotten this far yet.
+If I get around to it, I will come back and update the post.

+## Wrapping up

+Thanks for reading the text version of the video that CF and I made a while back.
+Now you know how to do load/store elimination on traces.

+I think this does not need too much extra work to get it going on full CFGs;
+you can do block-local version of this pretty much verbatim, and if you want to go global, you need dominator information and gen-kill sets.

+Maybe I will touch on this in a future post...

 ## Thank you

 Thank you to CF, who walked me through this live on a stream two years ago!